Jafar Hidayatullah: 2023

 In January, Hidayatullah with Pranata competed in the home tournament, Indonesia Masters, but unfortunately lost in the quarter-finals from Chinese pair and eventual winner Feng Yanzhe and Huang Dongping.

 In March, Hidayatullah won his first title at the Vietnam International, defeating Thai pair Tanupat Viriyangkura and Ornnicha Jongsathapornparn.

 In May, Hidayatullah won his second title at the Swedish Open, defeating Danish pair Sebastian Bugtrup and Mai Surrow.
 In late May, he competed in the Thailand Open, but lost in the qualifying round from Taiwanese pair Chiu Hsiang-chieh and Lin Xiao-min.

 In June, Hidayatullah competed in the Taipei Open, but lost in the quarter-finals from eventual finalist Taiwanese pair Chiu Hsiang-chieh and Lin Xiao-min for second time this season.

 In September, Hidayatullah as the 3rd seed lost at the first round of Indonesia Masters Super 100 I from Thai pair Phatharathorn Nipornram and Nattamon Laisuan in rubber games.

 2025

 In April, Hidayatullah made an impressive run as semifinalist at Asia Championships with his new partner, Felisha Pasaribu by beating the seventh seed Cheng Xing and Zhang Chi at the first round and third seed Goh Soon Huat and Lai Shevon Jemie at the quarterfinal.
 They went to win Taipei Open defeated their compatriots Dejan Ferdinansyah and Siti Fadia Silva Ramadhanti.
 At Japan Open, they defeated All England's champions Guo Xinwa and Chen Fanghui but lost to Chen Tang Jie and Toh Ee Wei.
 They avenged their Asia Championships defeat by beating Hiroki Midorikawa and Natsu Saito at the first round of China Masters but lost the next round to the reigning world champion's Chen Tang Jie and Toh Ee Wei.
+They reached the final in Australian Open but losing out again to the Chen and Toh.
+In December, he competed in the SEA Games, and won the gold medal in the team event.